brevzin/brevzin.github.io/_posts/2021-09-10-deep-const.md

 }
 ```

-See [my paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2278r0.html#a-viewsconst_) for what this is, based on what was in range-v3 under the same name.
+See [my paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2278r0.html#a-viewsconst_) for what `views::const_` is, based on what was in range-v3 under the same name.

 Here, `r` is a constant range, for sure, regardless of whether `_r` was or not (if `_r` was already a constant range, we try to avoid instantiating anything further, so `r` may just be a view of `_r` directly - or a view of `as_const(_r)`).

 And on the one hand, that's great.
 It's... easy to coerce const-ness, even if that coercion happens later than the function template signature where we usually expect it.

 On the other hand, now we have two names in scope: `_r` and `r`.
 And we basically never want to actually use `_r` anymore in this algorithm, we really *just* want to use `r`.
-Naming the parameter `_r` (a @foonathan suggestion), might be good enough as something you would avoid accidentally using.
+Naming the parameter `_r` (a @foonathan suggestion) might be good enough as something you would avoid accidentally using.
 But it would be nice to not even be able to use it by accident.

 In some languages, this would not be a problem, we would have just written: